 Watching every aspect of production has been a central part of Carr Lane's success.
 Earl and Myrtle Walker attributed a great deal of the company's success to a willingness to make changes as needed.
 "If you want to be successful, you have to be flexible," Mr. Walker once said.
 They also attributed much of their success to their vast distributor network.
 But most importantly, they both believed in and practiced their original corporate philosophy of striving to provide "Savings Through Standardized Parts."

 Today, innovations continue at Carr Lane Manufacturing.
-Now managed by the Walkers' daughter Nance Frost (CEO) and her husband Alan Frost (President), Carr Lane continues to bring the best in the manufacturing tooling industry to its customers.
+Now managed by the Walker's daughter Nance Frost (CEO) and her son Colin Frost (COO), Carr Lane continues to bring the best in the manufacturing tooling industry to its customers.
 New product launches have brought customers improved quality and faster production methods for the parts they need.
-A revised corporate identity in 2012 combined with the launch of a new ERP software application and a new corporate website in 2015 continue the company's desire to stay true to its customers' needs by focusing on the industry's future opportunities.
+A new corporate website in 2015 today includes feature-rich Distributor Portal and Customer Portal enhancements.
+In addition, continued investments on the production floor, including new machinery as well as cobot assistance in the production process itself, ensure the company's ability to stay true to its customers' needs by focusing on the industry's future opportunities.

 Carr Lane Manufacturing.
 Using flexibility and innovation to stay ahead of a rapidly changing industry.